whare1/whare1.github.io/_posts/2025-01-28-Sauna-Writeup.md

 **Neo4j console** is a graph database management system used by BloodHound to visualize and query the collected Active Directory data.
 It helps represent the relationships and trust paths in a graph format, making it easier to identify attack vectors and escalation paths.

 **DISCLAIMER**: If you are using **BloodHound** installed from Kali's APT repository, you will need to run **SharpHound v1.1.0**.
 Otherwise, your data will not load properly.
+You can download it from <a href="https://github.com/SpecterOps/SharpHound/releases/tag/v1.1.0" target="_blank">here</a>

 Now we can open our **bloodhound** to upload our recolected data
 ![img-description](/assets/saune/upload.png){: .normal }